If you’re like me, you hate spending time with self-entitled people.

 When it comes to fulfilling needs, you think that yours should always come first, no matter the situation.

 You don’t care if someone is experiencing a bad week or is undergoing through an emotional stage in their lives.
+You’re not able to see other people’s suffering, because you’re blinded by your own interests.

 You will demand that your needs, although not as urgent as someone else’s, be put above all else.